 Terms and acceptance onto a whole body donation program

 If you or a loved one is considering cremation as an alternative to a traditional funeral, you could consider making an anatomical gift.
 Only the legal next-of-kin(s) of the deceased can provide the necessary consent for donation if the donor did not provide it to the specific accepting program prior to death.
 Individuals may request a consent form and will be supplied with information about policies and procedures that will take place after the potential donor is deceased.

 Body donation is not regulated through licensure and inspection by the federal government and most states.
-The legal right for an individual to choose body donation is governed by the Uniform Anatomical Gift Act, which has been largely adopted by most states.
+The legal right for an individual to choose body donation is governed by the Uniform Anatomical Gift Act, which most states have largely adopted.
 Laws relating to the transportation and disposition of human bodies apply.

-There are a number of organizations that provide a free cremation to those who make a full body donation to science.
+Several organizations provide a free cremation to those who make a full body donation to science.
 Making an anatomical gift is a final act of caring and leaves a legacy of hope for the future.
-Many medical and research institutes accept whole body donations, you just need to check the specific requirements and terms, as these differ according to each institute.
+Many medical and research institutes accept whole-body donations.
+You need to check the specific requirements and terms, as these differ according to each institute.

 A donation can be a time-critical decision, and requirements for accepting an anatomical donation can vary between institutions and organizations.
 Therefore, it is recommended that you conduct some research and preferably pre-register to donate.